-- T Warm, calm, sunny weather - T Soil moisture relatively low but sufficient to maintain cotton plant in active growth condition without moisture stress - T Soil nitrogen levels relatively low - T Leaves active and uniformly expanded on plants - T Little or no secondary growth evident on plants - T Plants with a high percentage of open bolls that have reached "cutout" and shed some mature leaves
+- Warm, calm, sunny weather - Soil moisture relatively low but sufficient to maintain cotton plant in active growth condition without moisture stress - Soil nitrogen levels relatively low - Leaves active and uniformly expanded on plants - Little or no secondary growth evident on plants - Plants with a high percentage of open bolls that have reached "cutout" and shed some mature leaves

 The information given herein is for educational purposes only.
-Reference to commercial products or trade names is made with the understanding that no discrimination is intended and no endorsement by the Cooperative Extension Service or the Texas Agricultural Experiment Station is implied.
+Reference to commercial products or trade names is made with the understanding that no discrimination is intended and no endorsement by Texas Cooperative Extension or the Texas Agricultural Experiment Station is implied.